NABU

 Business collaborations for conservation and sustainability

-NABU offers a number of cooperation schemes for business partners ranging from advisory for no-harming practices and low carbon foot print in production and sales, critical public dialogue processes involving politics to long-term partnerships.
+NABU offers a number of cooperation schemes for business partners, ranging from advisory on no-harm practices and low carbon footprint in production and sales, to critical public dialogue processes involving politics, to long-term partnerships.

 The "Mountain Tea" collection is the result of a collaborate effort between NABU, TeeGschwendner, and their Armenian supplier